-The Plateada in my family was a weekend lunch, usually accompanied by a spicy mashed potatoes or boiled potatoes and assorted salads: Chilean salad: tomato and onions, cabbage and olives, avocado and celery and carrots with raisins.
-And of course a wonderful red wine.
+The Plateada in my family was a weekend lunch, usually accompanied by spicy mashed potatoes or boiled potatoes and assorted salads: Chilean salad: tomato and onions, cabbage and olives, avocado and celery and carrots with raisins.
+And of course excellent red wine.
 I think there is nothing better than those at ease lunches that they stretch and linger where you just end up dusting the tablecloth to serve dinner.

 Oven-Roasted Beef Brisket, Chilean Plateada

 - 4 pounds of brisket or boneless short rib

 - 1/2 cup olive oil

 - 3 tablespoons vinegar, I used apple

 - 4 sprigs of fresh thyme or Mexican oregano, 1 tablespoon of dried thyme or dried Mexican oregano

 - 4 tablespoons oil